Battle of Thapsus: Prelude

-The African campaign leading up to Thapsus
+African campaign leading up to Thapsus

 Caesar had gathered six legions around Lilybaeum in Sicily.
 Four more legions were on their way from Rome.
-Despite the weather being far from optimal Caesar embarked his six legions and sailed for Africa.
-He reached the African coast on the 28th of December, landing near Hadrumetum, but a storm had scattered his transports leaving him with just 3000 infantry and 150 cavalry.
+Despite the weather being far from optimal, Caesar embarked his six legions and sailed for Africa.
+He reached the African coast on 28 December, landing near Hadrumetum.
+However, a storm had scattered his transports, leaving him with just 3000 infantry and 150 cavalry.
 Hadrumetum was held by a strong Optimate garrison under Gaius Considius Longus and Gnaeus Calpurnius Piso.
 Caesar made camp south of the city and tried to negotiate with Considius, but the Optimate commander refused to read his message.
-Caesar launched several probing attacks on the city, but found out he had neither the men nor the material to take it.
-When his scouts reported that a large force of enemy cavalry was onroute he decided to march south.
+Caesar launched several probing attacks on the city, but found out he had neither the men nor the materiel to take it.
+When his scouts reported that a large force of enemy cavalry was en route he decided to march south.
 The enemy cavalry force, mainly Numidian light cavalry, harassed his army all the way to Ruspina; they tried to pin Caesar's army in place, surround him, and then wear down his men and destroy his army just like they had done to Curio.
 Caesar was a much better and far more experienced commander than Curio and kept his forces moving using his cavalry to keep the Numidians at bay while his legionaries marched on to Ruspina.
-On the 29th of December Caesar reached Ruspina.
+On 29 December Caesar reached Ruspina.